 Data Protection by design and default

-It has always been an implicit requirement and therefore good practice and to adopt ‘privacy by design’ as a default approach
+It has always been an implicit requirement and therefore good practice to adopt ‘privacy by design’ as a default approach